Human rights in Mexico: Child labor

 According to the updated version of the U.S. Department of Labor's List of Goods Produced by Child Labor or Forced Labor issued in December 2014, child labor contributes to the production of a total of 11 goods in Mexico, 10 of which are agricultural goods (including coffee, tobacco and sugarcane) and the remaining item is pornography.
 Among the list's 74 countries where significant instances of indentured labor have been observed, 7 countries were reported to resort to child labor in the pornography industry and Mexico was one of them.

+Freedom of religion

+The constitution declares that Mexico is a secular state and provides for the right to religious freedom.

+In 2023, the country was scored 4 out of 4 for religious freedom.

+In the same year, the country was ranked as the 38th most difficult place in the world to be a Christian.

 LGBT rights

 Same-sex sexual acts are legal in Mexico, but LGBT people have been prosecuted through the use of legal codes that regulate obscene or lurid behavior (atentados a la moral y las buenas costumbres).
-Over the past twenty years, there have been reports of violence against gay men, including the murders of openly gay men in Mexico City and of transvestites in the southern state of Chiapas.
+Over the past twenty years, there have been reports of violence against gay men, including the murders of openly gay men in Mexico City and of trans people in the southern state of Chiapas.

-Local activists believe that these cases often remain unsolved, blaming the police for a lack of interest in investigating them and for assuming that gays are somehow responsible for attacks against them.
+Local activists believe that these cases often remain unsolved, blaming the police for a lack of interest in investigating them and for assuming that queer people are somehow responsible for attacks against them.